gma/nesta-plugin-blogazine/README.md

 You can specify the name of a default stylesheet to use on pages that don't specify their own design.
-If you don't specify a default the plugin assumes that you want to render a stylesheet called 'master.css'.
+If you don't specify a default the plugin assumes that you want to render a stylesheet called 'master.css', but you can override that by passing in the name of your default
+stylesheet:

     %link(href="/css/#{page_design('application')}.css" media="screen" rel="stylesheet")